jekyll/jekyll/site/_docs/plugins.md

 Jekyll provides hooks for <code>:site</code>, <code>:pages</code>,
 <code>:posts</code>, and <code>:documents</code>.
 In all cases, Jekyll calls
 your hooks with the container object as the first callback parameter.
-But in the case of <code>:pre_render</code> and <code>:site, :post_render</code>, your hook will also receive a payload hash as a second parameter which allows you full control over the variables that are available while rendering in the former case and make final changes just before writing your website to disk on the latter case.
+However, all `:pre_render` hooks and the`:site, :post_render` hook will also provide a payload hash as a second parameter.
+In the case of `:pre_render`, the payload gives you full control over the variables that are available while rendering.
+In the case of `:site, :post_render`, the payload contains final values after rendering all the site (useful for sitemaps, feeds, etc).

 The complete list of available hooks is below: